reactor/reactor/README.md

 ![Reactor Project](https://raw.githubusercontent.com/reactor/projectreactor.io/master/src/main/static/assets/img/org3.png)

-A set of compatible versions for all these projects is curated under a BOM ("Bill of Material").
+A set of compatible versions for all these projects is curated under a BOM ("Bill of Materials").

 ## Using the BOM with Maven
 In Maven, you need to import the bom first: